Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 At this point, our discussion leaves the realm of statistics, technical consideration and tactics, and begins to enter the realm of operational constraints.
 Given the unfortunate result of the bombing on D-Day, USAAF sources have been extremely vague, if not outright evasive, in documenting what happened, when it happened and who was responsible.

-According to one source, Doolittle himself supposedly issued instructions to the air planners that he wanted no bombs to land on the beaches, again supposedly due to the idea that the ground commanders wanted no craters seaward of the high tide line.
-As a result, he created a no-bomb line at the high tide line.
-That no-bomb line would have coincided with the seawall and shingle embankment, and would be just a few yards away from the boundaries of the resistance nests along the landing beaches.
+As an example, according to one source, Doolittle himself supposedly issued instructions to the air planners that he wanted no bombs to land on the beaches, again supposedly due to the idea that the ground commanders wanted no craters seaward of the high tide line.
+As a result, Doolittle created a no-bomb line at the high tide line.
+Supporting this assertion, his FO 727 warned that no bombs were to be dropped north of the bomb line.
+That no-bomb line would have coincided with the seawall and shingle embankment, and would be just a few yards away from the forward boundaries of the resistance nests along the landing beaches.

-The problem is that short bomb releases were a not uncommon occurance.
-To ensure no bombs landed seaward of the no-bomb line, the aim points would have needed to be moved inland, and not just by 1,000 feet of the typical target circle, or even 2,000 feet.
+The problem is that short bomb releases were not uncommon occurrences.
+To ensure no bombs landed seaward of the no-bomb line, the aim points would have to be moved inland, and not just by 1,000 feet of the typical target circle, or even 2,000 feet.
 It’s likely it would have resulted in the aim point being moved 3,000 feet or more, virtually guaranteeing the MPIs would have been so far inland as to miss the resistances nests.
-This decision alone, if true and if implemented, would have largely negated the effectiveness of the air bombardment.
+This decision alone, if true and if implemented, would have largely negated the effectiveness of the air bombardment, even if the visibility on D-Day were excellent.

-Figure 7.
+Figure 8.
 A strike photo taken from a 44th Bomb Group (14th Combat Wing, 2nd Bombardment Division) mission in August 1944.
 Despite fairly good visibility, a string of short bombs begins 4,000 feet from the aim point.
-With a supposed 40% of the bombs landing within 1,000 feet of the aimpoint, this was still considered a highly accurate drop.
+With 40% of the bombs supposedly landing within 1,000 feet of the aimpoint, this was still considered a highly accurate drop, despite the short bombs.
 These short releases were exactly what the air planners had to worry about.

 FOOTNOTES